-Additionally, while the sparsity of the weight matrices allows for fast and memory efficient sparse linear algebra operations, the scalability of the inference and hence the generation of the ensemble for high-dimensional $\bs{Y}_{t}$ represents a challenge, especially in cases where the time scale is fine (e.g., $<$1 day) and the elapsed time for forecasts needs to be at most a fraction of the sampling rate.
+Additionally, while the sparsity of the weight matrices allows for fast and memory efficient sparse linear algebra operations, the scalability of the inference and hence the generation of the ensemble for many locations in $\mb{Y}_{t}$ represents a challenge, especially in cases where the time scale is fine (e.g., $<$1 day) and the forecasts need to be provided at most at a fraction of the sampling rate.
 Generating ensemble forecasts independently in parallel greatly improves the computational efficiency, as each simulation requires linear algebra operations with high-dimensional output vectors, representing spatial locations in a typical spatio-temporal application.
-In the supplementary material we assess the computational speedup as a function of the number of processing units (cores) used to generate the ensembles of forecasts
+In the supplementary material we assess the computational speedup as a function of the number of processing units (cores) used to generate the ensembles of forecasts.